Directing and writing credits:

 I can’t remember any other scene in the entire series in which Luke smiles so much.

 The message obviously sank in, because Jess is totally conciliatory when he sees Rory later that evening.
 He doesn’t get mad at her for going to Dean instead of to him.
 (I would have!)
 He apologizes.
-He suggests that there will be another dinner at the grandparents.
+He suggests that there will be another dinner at the grandparents' house.
 Buuuuuuut then he ends their reconciliation by telling a very stupid lie.
 Rory is dumber than I could have imagined if she believed that Jess was “throwing a football” with “a buddy.”
 Jess doesn’t like football!
 Jess doesn’t have buddies!?
 But Rory is thirsty and the two of them make out for awhile before Rory tells Jess to “keep thinking what you’re thinking.”

 When she gets home, Rory is ready to tell Lorelai all about her lady tingles: